eschlaf2/CNN_Spectrogram_Algorithm/README.md

 See folder [Demo-Training](./Demo-Training) for an example of how to train the CNN spike ripple detector using simulated spectrogram images.

-Code in folder `fastai` comes from fastai version 0.7 by Jeremy Howard: https://www.fast.ai/
+Code in folder `fastai_v1` comes from fastai version 0.7 by Jeremy Howard: https://www.fast.ai/

 ## Data Structure